Am I a Candidate for Full Mouth Reconstruction?

 - Significant amounts of tooth decay

 - Issues with the temporomandibular joint (TMJ), such as jaw pain, clicking or popping sounds when opening the mouth

 - Other oral diseases

 missing teeth, and advanced tooth decay.” width=”249″ height=”244″ />When evaluating your candidacy for full mouth reconstruction, Dr. Spencer will ask you questions about your current health status and health history.
 He will want to know the medications you take and any allergies you have.
-Certain health problems like autoimmune disorders or heart problems may require special attention or care during the full mouth reconstruction process.
+Certain health problems like autoimmune disorders or heart problems may require special attention or care while getting your teeth fixed during the full mouth reconstruction process.

 Dr. Spencer will also discuss any lifestyle or personal habits that may affect your oral health after full mouth reconstruction.
 For example, smoking, illegal drug use and heavy alcohol consumption are detrimental to oral health and can compromise your full mouth reconstruction results.
 You may need to work with your primary care physician to eliminate these harmful habits before proceeding with full mouth reconstruction.

 Restored oral health: One of the most important reasons to have full mouth reconstruction is restored oral health.
 Studies now show a link between oral health and systemic health, making oral health more critical than ever.

 Complete oral function: Everyone deserves the ability to bite and chew normally and without pain.

 No more oral pain: Full mouth reconstruction can eliminate the pain associated with poor oral health and dental disease.

 A beautiful smile: It’s not vain to want a beautiful smile!
 The appearance of your smile conveys a lot about your personality, confidence and well-being.